Sam Altman: Investor

 In April 2012, Altman co-founded Hydrazine Capital with his brother, Jack Altman.
 The initial $21 million fund included a large part of the $5 million he got from selling Loopt, but most came from Peter Thiel, his mentor and main backer in Silicon Valley.
-Altman invested 75 percent of the money in Y-Combinator companies.
+Sam Altman invested 75 percent of the money in Y-Combinator companies.
 In 2023, when Hydrazine launched its fourth fund, the University of Michigan endowment was the only outside investor.
 Its investments in Hydrazine were the largest the endowment has made.
 Altman debuted on the Bloomberg Billionaires Index in March 2024 with an estimated net worth of $2 billion, primarily from his venture capital funds related to Hydrazine Capital.
+He was invited to attend the Bilderberg Meeting in 2016, 2022, and 2023.